pearcej/cppds/_sources/SearchHash/searching.rst

 How does this work?
-Even though this is easy to write, an underlying process must be carried out to answer the question.
+Even though this is easy to write, an underlying process must be carried out to do the search.

 A function can be created for C++ arrays by passing in the array, the